 29"Cheering on Women and Girls in Sports: Using Title IX to Fight Gender Role Oppression."
 Harvard Law Review, vol. 110, no. 7, 1997, p.
-1627., doi:10.2307/1342183 nobody explained that competitive sports may have lead to college scholarships.32 My good friend Bethany Rahn, is age 13 and is an 8th grade student at DC Everest Junior High.
-She competes in swimming, softball, and track.
+1627., doi:10.2307/1342183 track.
+She competed in volleyball as well as participated as a pom pom girl, and those activities were a big part of her high school years.31 My mother told me that nobody explained that competitive sports may have lead to college scholarships.32 My good friend Bethany Rahn, is age 13 and is an 8th grade student at DC Everest Junior High.
+She competes in swimming, softball, in track and field.
 She has had many successes in her sports career.
 Bethany has dozens of options to compete in sports.
 Bethany went to the national swim meet at age 11 and placed seventh in the nation for her age group.
 Bethany told me "I participate in swimming and softball.
 They mean the world to me!
 I don't know what I would do if I didn't have sports in my life."33 Although Bethany has had many major victories in her sports career, she has also had some downfalls too.
 She said "I've had a lot of success in my sports, but also a lot of disappointment.
 Sports taught me how to cope and overcome that."34 In her high school years, Bethany will have 18 sports opportunities for her to choose from.
-Bethany also hopes to compete in college sports.35 Kathy Switzer and Title IX gave Bethany and so many other girls like her that opportunity.
+Bethany also hopes to compete in sports in college35, Kathy Switzer and Title IX gave Bethany and so many other girls like her that opportunity.
 All three of these interviews prove to me how much women's sports has changed over time.
 From the mid-1900's to the early 2000's, there has been a lot of change.
-Over just three generations of women, each have had different experiences with sports.
+Over just three generations of women, each have had different experiences with sports in their youth.
 Kathy Switzer's first Boston Marathon and Title IX has made such a difference in women's sports.
-In just 45 years, it has gone from very few competitive sports, to dozens of competitive sports being offered to females.
+In just 45 years, it has gone from very few competitive sports, to dozens of competitive sports being offered to girls and women.